aviatesk/EscapeAnalysis.jl/README.md

     where each lattice property is represented by a special lattice element type object.
-    It turns out that it makes started to complicate implementations of the lattice mainly because it often requires conversion rules between each lattice element type object, and we are actually working on [overhauling our type inference lattice implementation](https://github.com/JuliaLang/julia/pull/42596) with `EscapeLattice`-like lattice design.
+    It turns out that it makes started to complicate implementations of the lattice mainly because it often requires conversion rules between each lattice element type object, and we are working on [overhauling our type inference lattice implementation](https://github.com/JuliaLang/julia/pull/42596) with `EscapeLattice`-like lattice design.

 [^MM02]: _A Graph-Free approach to Data-Flow Analysis_.